microsoft/lisa/docs/write_test/write_case.md

 ## Troubleshooting excellence

-Test failure is a common phenomenon.
+Test failure is common.
 Therefore, perform troubleshooting frequently.
 There are some useful ways to troubleshoot failures.
-In the list below, the higher items are better than the lower items because of its lower cost of analysis.
+In the list below, the higher items are better than the lower items because of their lower cost of analysis.

 1. Single line message.
 A one-line message is sent with the test result status.
    If this message clearly describes the root cause, no other digging is